haploidgenomics/nanopore_workshop/README.md

 This workshop assumes that you have:
 * A Mac/OS system
-* Basic unix command knowledge
+* Basic unix command knowledge using Terminal on a Mac
-* Two folders containing matching /fast5 and /fastq files
+* Set of folders containing matching /fast5 and /fastq files

 ## Installing Dependencies